dashingsoft/pyarmor/.github/ISSUE_TEMPLATE/question.md

 **IMPORTANT**

-Please first read the document list in the below before asking a question.

-If reporting the error, please provide the following information:
+If ask a question or describe the problem, please provide the following information:

-1. A clear and concise description of the question
+1. A clear and concise description of the question (required)
-2. The full pyarmor command and full output log
+2. The full pyarmor command and full output log (required if something is wrong)
-3. If distributing the obfuscated script to other machine, which files are copied
+3. If distributing the obfuscated script to other machine, which files are copied (optional)
 4. The command to run the obfuscated scripts and full traceback when something is wrong

 The output log could be redirected to a file by this way.
 For example,

     pyarmor obfuscate foo.py >log.txt 2>&1

-If missing the necessary information, or ambiguous description, or the question has been described in the document, the issue will be marked as "invalid" and be closed direclty.
+If missing the necessary information, or the question has been described in the document, the issue will be marked as "invalid" and be closed direclty.

+Please first read the document list in the below before asking a question.

 **Hint 1**
 [Basic usage](https://pyarmor.readthedocs.io/en/latest/usage.html)